stefanmielke/ngine/README.md

 ### Building

-- Install SDL2 and SDL2_image
+- Install SDL2, SDL2_image, SDL2_mixer
     - Windows: has to be discoverable by CMake
     - Linux: download/install latest from source
 - Run `cmake` and `make` on the project folder.